-Potatoes are available throughout the year, which makes them a great option for any occasion – whether it’s a backyard BBQ or a recipe for special celebration dinner.
+Potatoes are available throughout the year, which makes them a great option for any occasion – whether it’s a backyard BBQ (check out the best potato sides for burgers) or a recipe for special celebration dinner.
 They can be as casual as fries or as fancy as this potato appetizer with lobster.

 If you make a purchase through one of the affiliate links, I make a few pennies at no extra cost to you.
 Questions?
 Please see disclosure for info.

 Trying to choose your favorite potato recipe is like picking your favorite child – it depends on the day.
 I honestly do like all of them, but these are the recipes that I come back to over and over.
 The ones that really comfort me after a long day.

 - Vegetarian poutine – Crispy French fries covered in gravy and cheese curds (pictured below).